 The projections described are the most recent versions of numerous projections provided to the financial advisors.
 Petro and Star Gas Partners believe that discussion of earlier versions would not add materially to the information provided here.
-Earlier versions have, however, been filed as an exhibit to the Registration Statement.
+Earlier versions have, however, been filed as an exhibit to the registration statement.

-Set forth below is a summary of the projections prepared by Petro and Star Gas Partners as of September 30, 1998 and provided to the financial advisors.
+Shown below is a summary of the projections prepared by Petro and Star Gas Partners as of September 30, 1998 and provided to the financial advisors.